jansolo/aXbo-research/README.md

 Clone the sources from:
 git pull https://github.com/jansolo/aXbo-research.git

-The master branch will be updated only very infrequently synchronized with the releases of the commercial variant.
+The master branch will be updated infrequently.
 All development is done on the development branch.
 You need to change to the development branch, if you want to see the latest changes:

 	git checkout --track origin/development